Donations Sent To Puerto Rican Residents Left To Rot In Parking Lot

-The tragedy that befell the United States territory of Puerto Rico has deepened in the days following the devastation wrought by Hurricane Maria according to CBS News, with recent revelations coming to light showing that a large amount of the food aide sent by the federal government has gone to waste, rotting in shipping containers.
+The tragedy that befell the United States territory of Puerto Rico has deepened in the months following the devastation wrought by Hurricane Maria, according to CBS News, with recent revelations coming to light showing that a large amount of the food aid sent by the federal government has gone to waste, rotting in shipping containers.

-The first indication that this particular cache had gone awry came in the form of a viral video posted by Puerto Rican broadcaster Radio Isla, the footage displaying a shocking and disgraceful treatment of the aide supplies, covered in rat droppings and gone largely to waste.
+The first indication that this particular cache had gone awry came in the form of a viral video posted by Puerto Rican broadcaster Radio Isla, with footage displaying a shocking and disgraceful treatment of the aid supplies covered in rat droppings and gone largely to waste.
 When CBS News correspondent David Begnaud visited in person to survey the damage, he found the suspect containers locked and inaccessible.

-The Puerto Rico elections commissions offices have been used as an impromptu collections center during the time of crisis in terms of food aide, with supplies having been stockpiled there since the crisis began in earnest last year according to the New York Times.
+The Puerto Rico elections commissions offices have been used as an impromptu collections center during the time of crisis in terms of food aid, with supplies having been stockpiled there since the crisis began in earnest last year, according to the New York Times.
 The goods in question were collected at the elections commission offices, a combination of donations from nonprofit groups and private donors in tandem, and then distributed under the auspices of the National Guard.

 Once the immediate danger posed by the Hurricane had subsided, leaving only the dread aftermath of the natural disaster in its wake, the supplies were transported to trailers in the parking lot of the election bureau’s San Juan offices.
 Those supplies were evidently not delivered into the hands of needy citizens, but rather left to waste away on the premises — posing a very large political and humanitarian problem indeed.
-When questioned on the apparent malfeasance on the matter of continuing distribution of the donations, authorities admitted that the aide cache had been sitting idle for almost a full year.
+When questioned on the apparent malfeasance on the matter of continuing distribution of the donations, authorities admitted that the aid cache had been sitting idle for almost a full year.

 Mitigating some of the blame in pointing out that some of the supplies had arrived after the National Guard had officially concluded their involvement with the mission in May of this year, Major Paul Dahlen of the National Guard nonetheless admitted some degree of culpability and regret as to how the issue was handled.